hpcaitech/ColossalAI/applications/ColossalChat/coati/distributed/README.md

 ## ⚙️ GRPO Settings

-In addition to the two default training settings provided—`GRPO` and `DAPO`—users can customize their training by changing the following hyperparameters in `grpo_config` in `rl_example.py`.
+In addition to the two default training settings we provided--- original `GRPO` and `DAPO`, users can customize their training by changing the following hyperparameters in `grpo_config` in `rl_example.py`.

 | Argument Name                 | Description                      | Default                                                                                                                                                   |
 | ----------------------------- | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |